 When you arrive at Tasmazia, you’re given a map, a pencil and a challenge to locate all the hidden extras of the venue.
 We found some of them while we were “lost” around the Great Maze, and some we had to seek out.
 The Crackpot Correction Centre, Cubby Town and Spook House were among the highlights.

-Everywhere you looked there was something amusing, strange or unusual.
+Everywhere we looked there was something amusing, strange or unusual.
 We got a laugh out of Nancy the Witch, who had plowed into a telegraph pole.
 Too much pumpkin juice at the Halloween party!

 Peeking over the top of the complex, Mount Roland provides a stunning backdrop.
 Tasmazia is located about 40 minutes from Devonport… easy day-trip distance.
 Close by are Sheffield and Railton, and it’s right on the doorstep of Lake Barrington, so it’s convenient for incorporating other attractions.
 The owners don’t mind if you pack a picnic to enjoy in their grounds.